remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 User accounts will remain logged in as long as possible.
 Underlying tokens will be refreshed if possible to keep the login.
 Service principals will not remain logged in.
 Once the token expires (usualy after 1 hour) you need to login again.

 Once logged in you can execute the other operations.
 If logged in with one account, this account will be used automatically.
+If you are logged in with multiple accounts the command will prompt which account should be used.

-If you are logged in with multiple accounts paconn will ask with account should be used, this works only for user accounts, with the `--account` parameter you can specify the account, either username of client id, to use for the opertions.
+If you are logged in with multiple accounts you can use the `--account` parameter to specify the account, either username of client id, to use for the opertions.
+This can also be supplied via `settings.json`.

 ### Logout